DNC chair calls for ‘recanvass’ of Iowa results after delays

 The chaos surrounding the reporting breakdown seems sure to blunt the impact of Iowa’s election, which typically rewards winners with a surge of momentum heading into subsequent primary contests.
 But without a winner called, Democrats have quickly turned their focus to New Hampshire, which holds the next voting contest on Tuesday.

-The results released so far show Buttigieg and Sanders locked in an exceedingly close contest.
-They lead Sen. Elizabeth Warren, as well as former Vice President Joe Biden and Minnesota Sen. Amy Klobuchar.
+Iowa will award 41 pledged delegates to the Democratic National Convention this summer.
+There are 11 delegates still to be awarded as the state party sorts out the final results of the caucuses.

+Candidates must win a majority of pledged delegates to the party’s national convention to win the Democratic nomination for president on the first ballot.
+This year, that’s 1,191 pledged delegates.

-The two early leaders, Buttigieg and Sanders, are separated by 40 years in age and conflicting ideology.
+The two Iowa leaders, Buttigieg and Sanders, are separated by 40 years in age and conflicting ideology.

 Sanders, a 78-year-old self-described democratic socialist, has been a progressive powerhouse for decades.
 Buttigieg, a 38-year-old former municipal official, represents the more moderate wing of the Democratic Party.
 Buttigieg is also the first openly gay candidate to earn presidential primary delegates.

-Note: This story has been corrected to show that Iowa’s state auditor is named Rob Sand, not Rob Sands.